wdebeaum/web-audio-tree/README.md

 <span class="TODO">make the "copy here" button work too.</span>

 Note that while you can make cycles in the graph using references, the Web Audio API specification says that you must insert a non-zero `DelayNode` in any such cycle.
-Web Audio Tree does not check for this, but if you break this rule, you might break it.
+Web Audio Tree does not check for this, but if you break this rule, you might break the program.

 ### Examples ###